ml-starter-packs/clearml-lightning/README.md

     make keys >> .env
     ```

 3. Optionally, if using a private repo for your ClearML workloads, populate `.env` with your git credential tokens.
+Whatever `git remote -v` shows you is what ClearML will use when it attempts to clone.
+If you cloned a public repo but used `git@github.com...`, you can modify the configuration in the task definition (when in Draft state), change your remote, or use an app password anyway.

 4. Start ClearML with `make up`, query the docker container statuses with `make status`.